Saron Yitbarek, Founder of Code Newbie

 Were you the only person of color?
 How did they make you feel on being a person of color in either the boot camp or working at the tech companies you did?

 I wasn’t the only person of color.
 I was one of the few, maybe 4 out of 45.
 Underrepresented, per usual.
 Regarding how it made me feel, I noticed it.
 I saw it when I walked in.
 I was shocked because I expected a little more diversity.
 It threw me off.
 I feel very very lucky that my cohort was incredibly kind and warm.
 I was never made to feel a particular way because of it.
 It was just more of me being aware of it, as a person of color.

 Frankly, I was used to it.
-I’m the only person of color and the only woman at most meetings and most rooms.
+I’m the only person of color and the single woman at most meetings and most rooms.
 Except now.
 Now’s a little bit different now that I’m a Program Manager, there are a lot more women that I work with.
 As a Developer on engineering teams, and going to speaking events and conferences, that’s the norm.
 So for me, any time it’ not that, it’s a treat.
 But that’s kind of what I expect.

 How did you get into the Program Management role at Microsoft, from being a Hacker in Residence?

 There’s a couple of step in between that might clarify.
 When I finished with the Hacker In Residence Program, it was like I said, one other developer and me.
 We both just graduated.
 We had no idea what we were doing.
 During that program, I learned a lot, but I learned mostly from being wrong.
 We did things wrong ten times before we ever got them close to being right.
 I felt like after that, I could have gotten a regular developer position, but I wanted to be in a place of learning.
-I wanted to perfect my craft.
+I tried to perfect my craft.
 I set up my internship program, which is a 3-month program.
 I applied there, I got accepted, and that was huge in me being a better developer.